akhvorov/S3M/README.md

 - `creation_ts` – timestamp of report creation

 `stacktrace` field contains information about report content such as exception classes and stack frames.
-Frames should include information about the depth from the top of the stack.

 # Usage
 ### Install